oppia/oppia-web-developer-docs/Installing-Oppia-using-Docker.md

 This guide provides step-by-step instructions for installing Oppia using Docker.
 Docker simplifies the installation process and ensures a consistent environment across different systems, making it easier to set up and run Oppia.

 If you get stuck somewhere and need help, please refer to our [[Getting Help Page|Get-help]].

+**Warning:** Installing Oppia under Docker is no longer supported.
+These instructions are preserved here for future reference, but we do not recommend installing under Docker.

 ## Table of Contents